hortulanusT/dynLattice/paper/paper.md

 # Statement of need
 In order to design metamaterials undergoing large deformations at high rates, [dynLattice]{.sc} provides both researchers and engineers in the field a toolkit for numerical experiments.
 [dynLattice]{.sc} is built on top of the openly available C++ `JIVE` finite element toolkit [@jive21; @nguyenthanh20].
-In this toolkit, the implementation of custom _modules_, for parts of the program flow in the simulation framework, and of custom _models_, for anything related to the numerical representation of the system of partial differential equations.
+This toolkit allows for the implementation of original methods through the development of custom _modules_, for parts of the program flow in the simulation framework, and of custom _models_, for anything related to the numerical representation of the system of partial differential equations.
-In the present addition to the `JIVE` framework, the _models_ are split into a part representing the geometry and boundary conditions of the problem, and the _materials_, representing the materials considered in the problem.
+In the present addition to the `JIVE` framework, the _models_ further contain a separate _materials_ class, representing the constitutive models considered in the problem.
 This separation allows both the easy and user-friendly extension of the frameworks by simple inheritance of the provided classes as well as usability by structuring the inputs needed for the program flow and the problem description.
 [dynLattice]{.sc} additionally uses `GMSH` [@geuzaine09] to mesh the imported geometries efficiently.

-There is a wide plethora of existing finite element toolkits available in the market, such as MOOSE [@moose], FEniCS [@fenics], or deal.II [@dealii], to name just the most prominent ones.
+There is a wide plethora of existing finite element toolkits available in the market, such as MOOSE [@moose], FEniCS [@fenics], or deal.II [@dealii], to name several prominent ones.
 The usage of these libraries for explicit dynamics with inelastic beams however, would require substantial alteration of their code, as for example in FEniCS explicit dynamics is only available using lumped mass matrices, which would be nonphysical for the rotational inertia contributions of the beams, in deal.II neither beam elements nor explicit solves are available and in MOOSE only a limited Timoshenko-Ehrenfest beam is implemented with only elastic behavior.
 Other finite element toolkits having built in beam-elements and explicit dynamics include Kratos [@kratos; @Dadvand2010] and Akantu [@Richart2024].
 For Kratos similar problems as for MOOSE can be seen in only a limited set of beam elements being available and none supporting inelastic behavior in the cross-sectional strain measures.